Living with a Reactive Dog: Finn’s Story

 - Passing dogs out and about – we stay at a good distance from dogs and reward Finn if he responds to a ‘leave it’ command by looking up at us with a pat or a treat.
 We live in a busy town, so when we have to pass dogs, we use the same approach and it works most of the time.
 He still barks at times but it is a short woof, rather than a long, panicked whine or lunge.
 This is great progress and we are so proud of him.

-- Solo walks – We have found that walking Finn on his own is so valuable for his confidence.
+- Solo walks – We have found that walking him on his own is so valuable for his confidence.
 We started off small, literally a walk around the corner, and when he was relaxed enough to receive treats and respond to his name, lengthened it in baby steps.
 After a while, I took him to field training, where he met some lovely gentle dogs (all on leads) in a disciplined environment and with lots of physical personal space.
 This helped him to trust me as a leader.

 For us, the key to success was being calm and consistent We still have a way to go but I feel much more confident to walk both dogs on my own and enjoy it again!
 I feel no need to apologise for having an anxious dog and know my strategies for facing the trigger situations.
-Finn is much calmer out and about so I see this as a huge success.
+Our beautiful boy is much calmer out and about so I see this as a huge success.

 The things that really helped us: